MobilityData/gbfs/gbfs.md

 ### Seasonal Shutdowns, Disruptions of Service

 Feeds SHOULD continue to be published during seasonal or temporary shutdowns.
 Feed URLs SHOULD NOT return a 404.
-An empty bikes array SHOULD be returned by `free_bike_status.json`.
+An empty `bikes` array SHOULD be returned by `free_bike_status.json`.
 Stations in `station_status.json` SHOULD be set to `is_renting:false`, `is_returning:false` and `is_installed:false` where applicable.
-Seasonal shutdown dates SHOULD be reflected in `system_calendar.json`.
+Seasonal shutdown dates SHOULD be reflected using `opening_hours` in `system_information.json`.

 Announcements for disruptions of service, including disabled stations or temporary closures of stations or systems SHOULD be made in `system_alerts.json`.
-### Hours and Dates Format
+###  Hours and Dates of Operation
-Beginning with v3.0, hours and dates are described using the Open Street Map [opening_hours](https://wiki.openstreetmap.org/wiki/Key:opening_hours) format.
+Beginning with v3.0, hours and dates of operation are described using the Open Street Map [opening_hours](https://wiki.openstreetmap.org/wiki/Key:opening_hours) format.
 The OSM opening_hours syntax is quite complex, therefore it is RECOMMENDED that publishers validate their opening_hours data to ensure its accuaracy.
 * [OSM opening_hours examples](https://wiki.openstreetmap.org/wiki/Key:opening_hours)
 * [OSM opening_hours syntax guide](https://wiki.openstreetmap.org/wiki/Key:opening_hours/specification)
 * [OSM opening_hours validation tool](https://openingh.openstreetmap.de/evaluation_tool/)
 * [OSM opening_hours project and code libraries](https://github.com/opening-hours)

+Hours and dates of operation SHOULD be published even in cases where services are continuously available 24/7.
+During periods when a system or station is outside of opening hours, stations SHOULD be set to `is_renting = false`.
+During these periods, `station_status.json.num_bikes_available` and `station_status.json.num_docks_available` SHOULD reflect the number of vehicles and docks that would be available if the system or station were open.

 ## File Requirements